Fruit tree rootstocks and tree sizes

 Large Fan or Espalier

 Comes into bearing after 4-5 years, which is quite precocious for a rootstock of this vigour class.
 Pyrodwarf is popular in warmer climates because of its good fireblight resistance.
+It is also more tolerant of growing on chalky / alkaline soils than the quince rootstocks.

-Comes into bearing after 8-10 years - hence the old saying "plant pears for your heirs".
+Comes into bearing after 8-10 years - hence the old saying ""plant pears for your heirs"".

 Rootstocks for Plums, Gages, Damsons, Mirabelles